codatio/codat-docs/docs/expenses/sync-process/syncing-expenses.md

 </Tabs>

+### Webhook events

+If you prefer to use webhooks to track the sync status, navigate to **Settings > Webhooks > Rules** in the [Codat Portal](https://app.codat.io/settings/webhooks/rules) and click **Create new rule** to set up the following webhooks:

+* **Expenses sync failed** webhook of `Sync Failed` type is triggered if any failures occurred during the sync process.
+* **Expenses sync completed** webhook of `Sync Completed` type is triggered when a sync completes without any failures.

+You can [read more](/using-the-api/webhooks/core-rules-types) about webhooks at Codat and various trigger events we offer to monitor.

-### Transactions status
+### Transaction status

-In addition to sync status endpoints, Codat provides a transactions endpoint where you can see the status of individual transactions.

-This enables you to see if the transaction has synced successfully, or details or the errors associated to the transaction if it was unsuccessful.
+If you want to check the status of individual transactions, use the [Get sync transaction](/sync-for-expenses-api#/operations/get-sync-transaction) endpoint.
+It also returns errors associated with the transaction if it was unsuccessful.

+Alternatively, use the [List sync transactions](/sync-for-expenses-api#/operations/list-sync-transactions) endpoint to view statuses for all transactions in a specified sync.

 <Tabs>